 Work with the business units to complete the vendor classification form which documents what type and how much information the vendor has access to.

 Those forms should be saved and reviewed annually.

 This is where you will need to work with the business units.
-They should know the What Type and How Much answers quickly.
-If they don’t know those answers, it should be eye opening as they work towards discovering who has access to the various classifications of their data.
+They should know their vendor relationships enough to know the what type and how much answers quickly.
+If they don’t know those answers, it should be eye-opening as they work towards discovering who has access to the various classifications of their data.

 For low impact vendors you need to complete the low impact vendor questionnaire internally.
 Once completed the questionnaires should be saved with the vendor’s classification form and reviewed annually.

 For high impact vendors you need to send them the high impact vendor questionnaire and the Security Officer is responsible for conducting a formal review of the questionnaires when they are returned.

 For each of the high impact vendors, a decision must be made of what to do with the information risks discovered through the assessment process.
 The possible decisions include:

 - “Risk Accepted” – The decision has been made to accept the risk “as-is” without any additional effort on the part of the organization or the vendor.